theartofeducation/engineering-docs/docs/qa/4-qase-io.md

 **Qase Tips and Tricks:**

 * Want to fast track your test case writing since you only need to change a few key words?
-You can Clone a test case by clicking the existing test case and clicking the “Clone” option.
+You can clone a test case by clicking the existing test case and clicking the “Clone” option.

 * Did you test something in the User-Service and now need to test the same cases in the API?
 Hover over the Suite Name, click the clone option and a pop-up will appear.
 Select the Epic name from the 2nd dropdown, and click the “Clone with Children” checkbox.
 Edit the suite to reflect the correct tests and you’re done!